Robbie Lawlor: Drogheda feud

 Lawlor became involved in the Drogheda feud through his brother-in-law, Richie Carberry, a criminal who was married to Lawlor's sister Eileen.
 Lawlor was stabbed in jail in 2018; it was suggested by prison officials that this was done on the orders of Traveller crime boss Cornelius Price.

 On 5 July 2018, Owen Maguire was shot six times by a gunman at his home in Drogheda.
 Maguire, who was left paralysed by the shooting, was an associate of Cornelius Price and a leader of one of the factions in the feud.
 Lawlor was arrested after being caught speeding towards the North, covered in petrol and stripped of most of his clothes, but was released without charge.
-In November 2022, Lawlor was named in court documents submitted by the Criminal Assets Bureau as the gunman who shot Owen Maguire.
+In November 2022, Lawlor was named in court documents submitted by the Criminal Assets Bureau as the gunman who had shot Owen Maguire.

 On 4 November 2019, Richie Carberry was shot dead at his home.
 Gardaí believed a young associate of David "Fred" Lynch, the man Lawlor murdered in 2009, may have been the shooter, though Lawlor reportedly suspected Keane Mulready-Woods, the 17 year old son of Price/Maguire gang member Barry Woods, was involved in Carberry's murder.

 Shortly after being found not guilty of attempted murder and being released from custody, Lawlor was mugged by teenagers after leaving a gym in December 2019, which was filmed by his assailants, including a young associate of David "Fred" Lynch and suspected to include Keane Mulready-Woods.
 During this daylight assault on Lawlor, the assailants stole his gym bag and flip-flops and posted photos of them wearing the latter after the mugging.
 The assault was allegedly at the behest of a criminal foe of Lawlor.

 On 12 January 2020, Keane Mulready-Woods went missing, having been last seen at 6pm at St Dominic's Bridge in Drogheda.
 The next day, a sports bag containing human hands was found in Coolock.
 The discovery of a human head and hands beside a burning car in Drumcondra followed, with DNA tests confirming both were the severed body of Mulready-Woods.
 It was believed he was lured to his death, and his head and hands were severed from his body.
 A pair of flip-flops were found in the bag with Mulready-Woods's remains dumped in Coolock, interpreted as a threat not to cross Lawlor.
 His torso was found two months later in an overgrown ravine area in Drogheda.
 It was believed that Lawlor had planned to dump parts of Mulready-Woods's body at Cornelius Price's compound in Gormanston.